Constrained Reweighting of Distributions: an Optimal Transport Approach: Introduction

 Maximum entropy principle \citep{shannon1948mathematical,jaynes1957information} states that in situations characterized by uncertainty and limited prior-knowledge-guided constraints, the optimal choice among all feasible probability distributions is the probability distribution that is the least informative or most uniformly spread.
 This idea is at the heart of numerous statistical tasks that has permeated into every corner of modern machine learning research.
 Prominent instances of such constrained entropy maximization include applications in image reconstruction \citep{skilling1984maximum}, ill-posed inverse problems \citep{gamboa1997bayesian}, portfolio optimization \citep{doi:10.1080/07474930801960394}, generalised methods of moment models \citep{Chib2018}, natural language processing \citep{gudivada2018computational}, network analysis \citep{magrans2018connectivity}, reinforcement learning \citep{DBLP:journals/corr/abs-2103-06257}, to name a few.
 We refer the readers to \citet{kardar2007statistical, cover2012elements} for book-length reviews.

 For maximum entropy inference, the specified constraints imposed on the probability distributions frequently manifest as constraints pertaining to moments \citep{Chib2018}, tail characteristics \citep{Bernoulli14-4-2008}, distributional shapes \citep{Chernozhukov2023}, modal counts, and similar properties.
-In many cases, however, constructing constraints with the desired level of flexibility is challenging, if not unfeasible.
-Refer to Sections \ref{ssec:cx_surveys} and \ref{ssec:po} for specific examples.
+In many cases, however, constructing constraints with the desired level of flexibility is challenging, if not unfeasible -- refer to Sections \ref{ssec:cx_surveys} and \ref{ssec:po} for specific examples in the context of inference in complex surveys and moment condition based of portfolio optimization respectively.
+On a related note, a recent article \citep{chakraborty2023robust} introduced a flexible framework for introducing more elaborate constraints on probability distributions in the context of conducting robust Bayesian inference.

 In this article, we offer a novel solution to this problem via introducing a probability distribution-guided constrained entropy maximization framework, that not only offers versatility but also enhances the interpretability of the inferential output.
 The main concept revolves around ensuring that a weight adjusted empirical distribution of the observed data closely aligns with a predetermined family of probability distributions, measured through a statistical distance \citep{rachev2007advanced}.
 Importantly, the family of probability distributions is potentially continuous, but any weighted-adjusted empirical distribution of the observed data is discrete.
 This eliminates the possibility of adopting many common statistical discrepancies, e.g Kullback-Leibler, total variation, Hellinger's distance, to place the probability distribution-guided constraints.
 In practice, we need to exercise ardent care for our choice tailored to the application of interest.
 For homogeneity of exposition across all scenarios in this article, we considered the Wasserstein metric \citep{Villani2003TopicsIO, noauthororeditor}.